-- DALLY WEAR (less than 24 hours, while awake): To avoid tendency of the daily wear patient to overwear the lenses initially, stress the importance of adhering to a proper, initial ender the importance of the stress of the s initial wearing schedule.
-Normal daily wear of lenses assumes - much recently 30-bours of on-less wear per 24 hour period.
+- DAILY WEAR (less than 24 hours, while awake): To avoid tendency of the daily wear patient to overwear the lenses initially, stress the importance of adhering to a proper, initial wearing schedule.
+Normal daily wear of lenses assumes - a minimum of 6 hours of no lens wear per 24 hour period.
 It may be advisable for patients who have never worn contact lenses previously to be given a wearing schedule that gradually increases wearing time over a few days.
-This allows more - gradual adaptation of the ocular tissues to contact lens wear - The maximum daily wearing time should be determined by the eye care professional based upon the patient's physiological eye condition because individual responses to contact lenses vary.
+This allows more gradual adaptation of the ocular tissues to contact lens wear - The maximum daily wearing time should be determined by the eye care professional based upon the patient's physiological eye condition because individual responses to contact lenses vary.
 There may be a tendency for patients to overwear the lenses initially.
-The eye care professional should stress the importance of adhering to the initial maximum wearing schedule.
-Studies have not been conducted to show that deleficon A contact lenses are safe to wear during sleep, therefore patients should be advised to remove their lenses while sleeping.
+The eye care professional should stress the importance of adhering to the initial maximum wearing importance of admenting to the finited maximum wearing schedule.
+Studies have not been conducted to show that delefficon A contact lenses are safe to wear during sleep, therefore patients should be advised to remove their lenses while sleeping.
 Normal daily wear of lenses assumes a minimum of 6 hours of non-lens wear per 24 hour period.
-Optimum individual w schedule will vary. - Delefilcon A contact lenses are intended to be worn once (daily disposable wear) and then discarded at the end of each wearing period.
+Optimum individual w schedule will vary. - Delefilcon A contact lenses are intended to be worn once (daily) disposable wear) and then discarded at the end of each wearing period.
 The patient should be instructed to start the next wearing period with a fresh new lens.